rayienda/cherry-store/README.md

     description = models.TextField()
 ```

-- After the main HTML is done, I created a function 'show_main' in 'views.py' that will give back response as an HTML template that shows the name of the application, my name, and class.
+- After the main HTML is done, I created a function `show_main` in `views.py` that will give back response as an HTML template that shows the name of the application, my name, and class.

 from django.shortcuts import render
 ```